Every day, all over the world, people face prejudice, discrimination and violence in the workplace and in society

 workers, for the elimination of all forms of discrimination and the promotion of social and economic justice.

-This recognition that LGBT rights are human rights and trade union issues has been reflected in the policies of an increasing number of individual unions (mainly in Europe and the Americas)
+This recognition that LGBTI rights are human rights and trade union issues has been reflected in the policies of an increasing number of individual unions (mainly in Europe and the Americas)

 and trade union bodies such as